lkeab/BCNet/README.md

 - **Bilayer decoupling for the occluder and occludee.**
 - **Efficacy on both the FCOS and Faster R-CNN detectors.**

-**Under construction**.
-Our code and pretrained model will be fully released in two months.

 Visualization of Occluded Objects
 -----------------
 <table>